VishwaasHegde/IncariAssessment/README.md

 2. Click on evaluate to get the Bleu, Rouge and Minimum Edit distance scores

 ## Test cases:
-1. The above docker-compose will automatically run the test cases, which is another service in the docker-compose file
-2. To see the test results go to the command line and `docker logs incaritest`
+1. Run the test cases using the command `docker start -i incaritest`
-3. This should print the test results and you should see 7 test cases passes
+2. This should print the test results and you should see 7 test cases passes
-4. If this is not the case, you may have to run the tests again, this can happen if the container/image creation were not in order, that is if the test cases were run before the creation of the other modules
-5. If you have to run the test cases again: give the command `docker start -i incaritest`